What is a community hospital?

 We value community and stakeholder input and are committed to keeping the public informed about the Sunbury Community Hospital.

 In the early stages of the project, a community consultative committee was established.
-This was to ensure the views and aspirations of the local community are considered in the planning and design for the Sunbury Community Hospital.
+This was to ensure the views and aspirations of the local community were considered in the planning and design for the Sunbury Community Hospital.

-The committee includes:
+The committee included:

 - members from the Council